schubergphilis/terraform-github-mcaf-repository/UPGRADING.md

 ## Upgrading to v2.0.0

+### Merging pull requests

+Starting from v2.0.0, the default behavior is to support only squash merging.
+This approach combines all commits from the head branch into a single commit on the base branch.
+It allows committers to make multiple commits while addressing pull request feedback and keeps the default branch history clean by squashing all changes into one commit upon merge.
+Additionally, the pull request title is used as the commit message title, which ensures consistency and supports workflows that rely on conventional commit messages.

+To enable previous behaviour, set `var.allow_merge_commit = true` and `var.allow_squash_merge = false`.

+### Migrating to `var.access`

 To fix a bug where group IDs are not known at plan time, `var.access` has been added to replace the `var.admins`, `var.maintainers`, `var.readers` and `var.writers`.
 This allows specifying the team name as the map key and the desired access level as the value.

 To migrate, map the old variables to the new variable: